Azure/azure-policy/README.md

 - Microsoft.Network/virtualNetworks/subnets
   - The routeTable property of this type is populated differently when queried than when created or updated unless non-standard parameters are provided.
 This means deny policies will work, but compliance audits will generally not be correct.
 - Microsoft.Insights/workbooks
-  - The collection GET API call doesn't return all workbooks.
-Instead, a filter needs to be added to specify which workbooks are to be returned.
+  - The collection GET API call for this type doesn't return all workbooks, which could result in some or all workbook resources being incorrectly flagged as non-compliant.

 ### Resource Type not correctly published by resource provider